cdsds210/b1-final-exam-review/src/algorithms.md

 a.
 What it does / when to use it

 - Simple comparison-based sorting algorithm that repeatedly selects the minimum (or maximum) element from the unsorted portion and moves it to the end of the sorted portion.
-Use primarily for teaching or tiny arrays where simplicity matters; not used in production for large n.
+Use primarily for teaching or tiny vectors where simplicity matters; not used in production for large n.

 b.
 Complexity